Bulk Water Truckfill System Cold Regions

-As a result, northern communities address water distribution challenges by utilizing bulk water dispensing truckfill stations to meet their needs.
+As a result, northern communities address water distribution challenges by utilizing bulk water truckfill stations to meet their needs.

 At the same time, the system maintains continuous control over the water distribution process, protecting the water supply and ensuring secure, accountable access at all times.
 Utilities gain the flexibility of decentralized access without sacrificing oversight, security, or operational control.